AkashK23/FittedFrames/README.md

 Input: mesh of target object, mesh of ellipsoid, s-rep of ellipsoid
 output: fitted frames for the target object ellipsoid

+MCF_FF.py
+(Done by Zhiyuan Liu)

+Input: target object mesh
+output: best fitting ellipsoid
+Takes target object, and then implements mean curvature flow for X iterations.
+Output will be smoothened object.
+You can change the number of iterations in code

 Overview:

 Currently finalFitted.py takes in ellipsoid mesh, s-rep of ellipsoid, and target object mesh.